Asana vs Monday is a review of two of the biggest names in project management tools online right now.

 Monday also has a cleaner user interface than Asana.
 It offers more views to let you visualize your work in the way that makes the most sense to you; besides the normal lists, timelines, and boards, Monday also offers Gantt, chart, and map views.

-If you’re looking for the right project management software that lets you build your own apps to fit your team’s needs, Monday may be the perfect choice for you.
+If you’re looking for the right project management software that lets you build your own apps to fit your team’s needs, Monday may be the perfect choice for you to run your lifestyle business.

 Asana vs Monday: Which Project Management Tool is Right For You?